jmcrthrs/y-websocket/README.md

 # y-websocket :tophat:
 > WebSocket Provider for Yjs

+## We.Team

+Removed ModuleScopePlugin from `/Users/jamie/Documents/GitHub/my-app-5/node_modules/react-scripts/config/webpack.config.js`so we could import from outside ./src

 The Websocket Provider implements a classical client server model.
 Clients connect to a single endpoint over Websocket.
 The server distributes awareness information and document updates among clients.